Skein-studio/front-end-webapp/README.md

 #### Front End Stuff
 ##### To-Do:
-* Merge "split" and "merge" from branch
-* Remove "This content is outside..."
-* Should you be able to continuously create signal nodes from a single signal node?
-* The compute/play/pause button is not in the larger view.
-* The playback inside the source node is a different player than the signal.
-Perhaps just remove the source player for now.
-* Make handles larger
 * Styling check for texts and stuff inside nodes.
-    - The "compute for 3 tokens" text should fit more neatly inside the progress bar.
+    - The "compute for 3 tokens" text should fit more neatly inside the progress bar.  (??)
-    - The "source[undefined]" label looks a bit scuffed, remove [undefined].
     - The text after generating sounds in the source node is center-aligned instead of left-aligned.
-It is also the color white.
+It is also the color white. (what should it be?)
-    - The white background.
+    - The white background. (??)
     - Style Edit inside the signal node.
 Should there be a "set" button or something similar?
-* Increase playback of progress from 1fps.
-This used to be smoother, but it might have been very inefficient.
 * Map and items in corner should change placement if screen is too narrow.
 * When in a large view of a node, you should be able to return to the canvas by just clicking on the side.

 ##### Bugs:
-* Multiple edges created from a single "movement"
-This is happens for many more cases, any new node in fact.
-    1. Create signal node
-    2. Click "+" to create 1 merge and 1 split
-    3. Connect signal and merge
-    4. Two edges are created (signal - merge, signal, split)

 ###### Source Node
-* When importing a file in a source node, the name of it appears as [object File] instead of the actual name.

 ###### Signal Node
 * Signals that are computed gets "uncomputed" a new node is created.
-* Signal nodes only appear from the first output handle.
+* Signal nodes only appear from the first output handle. (?)

 ###### Merge Node
 * For merge node handles, standard is one input, but when that one is connected -